unknown321/wampy/MAKING_OF_EQUALIZER_FILTERS.md

 # Making of equalizer and audio filters

-Walkman One proved that most sound filters are software-locked and do not depend on firmware; however, you lose some features when switching from stock to W1 (such as VPT).
-Personally, I like Tone Control (WM1A/Z), but 6 band EQ sound better than 10 band one.
+Walkman One proved that most sound filters are software-locked and do not depend on hardware; however, you lose some features when switching from stock to W1 (such as VPT).
+Personally, I like Tone Control (WM1A/Z), but 6 band EQ sounds better than 10 band one.
 What if there is a way to support everything on a single firmware?

-Sound makes its way through audio filters, which live in `libSoundServiceFw.so` library.
-Comparing NW-A50 stock and WM1Z versions showed some differences in DSEE; everything else was more or less the same.
-If libraries are the same, the difference must be hardcoded in some filter list; where is it?
+Sound makes its way through audio filter chain, which lives in `libSoundServiceFw.so` library.
+Comparing NW-A50 stock and WM1Z versions showed some differences in DSEE filter; everything else was more or less the same.
+If libraries are the same, the difference between firmwares must be hardcoded in some list of filters; where is it?

 Filter list is hardcoded in the same library in one of the initialization functions and looks like this:

 <img src="images/filter-list-decompiled.png">

-This is a big (in decompiled representation) function that reads a lot of strings and shoves them into predefined memory regions; filter list lives in `std::vector<std::string>` and is later fed to `FilterChain::Create` function.
+This is a big (in decompiled representation) function that reads a lot of strings and shoves them into predefined memory regions; filter list is represented by `std::vector<std::string>` and is later used by `FilterChain::Create` function.
 How to modify that list?
 Here are the options:

 - replace strings by patching the file
 - patch initialization function in memory via ptrace